 And so here I am.
 Ready to take on this new challenge, which starts this same week!

 How will it go?
 I don’t know yet… but getting up to speed won’t be easy by any means.
 Having to engage with a new organization from a WFH environment will be difficult, and the expectations for a Principal Software Engineer will be high, so it will definitely take a lot of effort to blend in correctly.
 But I like difficult situations, and I believe they are key for growth, so I’m ready for them.

 To conclude, let me tell you that I spent hours agonizing over the contents of this post.
 In a previous draft, I tried to narrate my whole interviewing experience with Facebook, Twitter, and Microsoft, which was a long process that spanned from mid-March to late August.
 During that period, I talked to 40+ different people and weighed in many different constraints to finally accept Microsoft’s job offer.

-In the end, it was exceedingly difficult to cover all of these topics in a coherent and reasonably-sized blog post… so I scraped them all to focus on the results of my choice.
+In the end, it was exceedingly difficult to cover all of these topics in a coherent and reasonably-sized blog post… so I scrapped them all to focus on the results of my choice.
 I’d suggest to follow me if you are interested in those redacted parts as I’ll likely cover them in subsequent posts 😉.
 Links below!